eric-downes/magnus/docs/roadmap.md

 }
 ```

-## Part 6: Cross-Platform Performance Expectations
+## Part 6: Revised Timeline and Expectations

+### Overall Timeline (30-40 weeks part-time)

+1. **Phase 1: Minimum Viable Implementation** (8-10 weeks)
+   - Focus: Correct functionality, learning Rust, core data structures
+   - Output: Working prototype that passes correctness tests

+2. **Phase 2: Core MAGNUS Algorithm** (8-10 weeks)
+   - Focus: Implementing the key algorithmic components
+   - Output: Complete implementation with all core features

+3. **Phase 3: Performance Optimization** (8-12 weeks)
+   - Focus: Improving performance, hardware-specific optimizations
+   - Output: Optimized implementation with measurable performance gains

+4. **Phase 4: Full Integration and Productionization** (6-8 weeks)
+   - Focus: Final integration, comprehensive testing, documentation
+   - Output: Production-ready library ready for open-source release

+### Cross-Platform Performance Expectations

+1. **Initial Implementation**: Focus on correctness first, with acceptable performance on any platform.

-1. **Intel with AVX-512**: Will likely achieve performance closest to the paper's results.
+2. **Intel with AVX-512**: Will likely achieve performance closest to the paper's results in the final optimization phase.

-2. **Other x86_64 Platforms**: Will work with the generic implementation, with performance varying based on available SIMD instructions.

-3. **Apple Silicon**: Will use ARM NEON optimizations but probably won't match AVX-512 performance for the sorting accelerator.
-The overall algorithm's locality generation benefits would still apply.
+3. **Apple Silicon**: Will benefit from ARM NEON optimizations in later phases.
+The overall algorithm's locality generation benefits would apply regardless of specific SIMD instructions.

+4. **GPU Acceleration**: Potential for significant performance improvements for specific operations, particularly sorting and accumulation steps.

-4. **Generic Fallback**: The implementation would still work on all platforms but with varying performance levels.
+5. **Generic Fallback**: The implementation will work on all platforms with varying performance levels, ensuring broad compatibility.

 ## Conclusion

-This roadmap provides a structured approach to implementing the MAGNUS algorithm in Rust with cross-platform support.
+This revised roadmap provides a pragmatic approach to implementing the MAGNUS algorithm in Rust, prioritizing a working prototype before performance optimizations.
 The implementation strategy:

+1. Prioritizes learning and correctness in early phases
-1. Prioritizes hardware-agnostic components first
+2. Focuses on hardware-agnostic components first
-2. Uses Rust's safety features while maintaining performance
+3. Uses Rust's safety features while building towards high performance
-3. Leverages existing libraries for core functionality
-4. Addresses each implementation gap with practical solutions
+4. Addresses implementation gaps with practical solutions
+5. Includes comprehensive testing throughout development
-5. Provides a pluggable approach to architecture-specific optimizations
+6. Provides a path to hardware-specific optimizations after core functionality is stable
-6. Includes comprehensive testing and benchmarking

-The most challenging aspect will be the AVX-512 sort with accumulation (Gap 4), but the proposed sort-then-reduce approach offers a practical starting point while we investigate more optimized solutions.
-For truly performance-critical sections, we can fall back to C or even assembly through Rust's FFI capabilities if necessary.
+The most challenging aspects will be learning Rust while implementing complex algorithms and the hardware-specific optimizations in later phases.
+By focusing on a working prototype first and following test-driven development, we can build a solid foundation before tackling more advanced performance optimizations.